goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 ## What Are The Modes Of Transportation In Logistics?

-There are various forms of transportation, but when it comes to freight shipping, there are several main transportation methods in the freight industry: ● Ocean ● Air ● Rail ● Road ● Intermodal and Multimodal
+There are various forms of transportation, but when it comes to freight shipping, there are several main transportation methods in the freight industry:

+● Ocean \
+● Air \
+● Rail \
+● Road \
+● Intermodal and multimodal

 ## Types of Transportation: Why Are They Important?